 Do your hair and skin a favour, read through this list compiled by our hair and beauty team, and make sure these are among your resolutions for the new year.

 ➡️ Always brush your hair before going to bed, and give your scalp a gentle massage at the same time.
-This helps to get rid of impurities and aids circulation in your scalp, resulting in healthier, stronger hair. – Bea, ladies’ and gents’ hairdresser, hair colourist
+This helps to get rid of impurities and aids circulation in your scalp, resulting in healthier, stronger hair. – Gioana, ladies’ and gents’ hairdresser

 ➡️ Get regular trims.
 It’s essential to keeping your hair healthy.
 A regular trim by a hairdresser prevents unneeded breakage and thinning, and keeps your hair ends in top condition.
 Of course, everyone’s hair is different, but on average, gents should aim to see a hairdresser every three to four weeks, while ladies can stretch it for six to twelve weeks. – Gioana, ladies’ and gents’ hairdresser

-➡️ Use heat protection when blow drying and styling your hair.
+➡️ Use heat protection when blow-drying and styling your hair.
 My current favourite is Wella’s EIMI Thermal Image Spray.
-It really does the job well, and the smell is just amazing. – Thomas, ladies’ and gents’ hairdresser
+It really does the job well, and the smell is just amazing. – Peter, ladies’ and gents’ hairdresser, hair colourist

 ➡️ Toss old hair and beauty products.
 Check expiry date and get rid of the stuff you’ve not used for a while.